dm3-org/dm3-spec/whitepaper/whitepaper_v1.md

 * an IPFS address or
 * a link to a cloud service plus hash of the content.

+In case of using an IPFS address the Delivery Service itself is responsible for pinning the record.

 The referenced profile contains the entries:

 * **publicMessagingKey** - public key to encrypt the message.
 * **publicSigningKey** - public key for signature verification.
-* **deliveryServiceUrl** - the URL of the delivery service where the user's messages will be sent to.
-The recipient then picks the messages up from there.
-Optionally, this can be a list of multiple URLs with fallbacks, if the primary delivery service is not reachable.
+* **deliveryService** - the ENS domain of the delivery service where the user's messages will be sent to.
+The delivery service's ENS domain has a text record "eth.dm3.deliveryservice" defined which contains the delivery URL or optionally a list of multiple URLs with fallbacks, if the primary delivery service is not reachable.
+Also, the optional URL to read the mutable configuration settings (like spam protection settings, ...) is given.
 * the **signature** (with the signingKey) for the content above.

 Since the setting of this text record is done on-chain, a layer-1 transaction is required for this.
 Furthermore, in this case it is assumed that the recipient has its own ENS domain to which a dm3 profile is assigned.